Impact Design is a systemic design and methodological production method for society challenge solutions with positive, high-impact.

 Impact design can be complex for micro-impact ventures or start-ups.
 Therefore we modified and simplified the process for their use – we called it Simple Impact Design.
 Please check here.

-We see the difference between the “story” and “philosophy“.
+While developing impact design, we distinguish between the “story” and “philosophy“.
 All ventures and society challenges solutions have their stories.
 They are doing what they do, their inspirations, fantastic and less good experiences.
-We understand philosophy deeper and more strategic.
+We understand philosophy more profoundly and strategically.
 Building philosophy is a strategic process considering many aspects that might influence our venture.
 It is conscious work and time investment into the future of our impact venture.
 Impact Design is a tool to help us in this process.

 IMPACT DESIGN MANAGEMENT 5.0